vytautas-bunevicius/repo-to-txt/README.md

 - `-pat`: GitHub Personal Access Token (required for HTTPS).
 - `-ssh-key`: Path to SSH private key (required for SSH).
 - `-ssh-passphrase`: Passphrase for SSH private key (if protected).
+- `-output-dir`: The directory where the output file should be saved.
+Defaults to the current directory.
 - `-exclude`: Comma-separated list of folders to exclude from the output.
 - `-include-ext`: Comma-separated list of file extensions to include (e.g., `.go,.md`).
 If not set, defaults to excluding certain non-code files like `.ipynb`.
 - `-version`: Print the version number and exit.